 “I referred to Andy as my ‘freshman masquerading as a graduate student.’
 They arrived at our meetings every week with a solid agenda and more accomplishments than some of my graduate students.
 And they are passionate and self-motivated, combining their domain knowledge with creativity to investigate and present novel solutions whenever they encounter something they have not seen before,” said Rozier.

 Hammer’s research has been funded by grants from NASA and a Boeing Undergraduate Research Fellowship.
-Through this relationship with Boeing, Hammer is was connected with Boeing engineering as technical advisors.
+Through this relationship with Boeing, Hammer was connected with Boeing engineering as a technical advisor.